Didisimmons/Ayo-Recipes/TEST.md

 12. Initially, the delete modal did not work because the system read the same id for the various categories on Ayo Recipes.
 This was resolved by conducting research on [stackoverflow](https://stackoverflow.com/questions/44606429/modal-window-in-jinja2-template-flask), which suggested creating a dynamic modal that would target each category id, which worked.
 If an administrator wanted to delete a category, the correct category id is now targeted.

 13. During additional testing, one of my colleagues complained about having difficulty creating a recipe due to the select category.
 The select category was not working properly for her while she was using her phone and iPad to access the webpage, whereas it was working properly for me, the developer.
-I tested this on a desktop device with Chrome Dev Tools, adjusting the screen size, but the issue that affected her was not visible.
+I tested this on a desktop device with dev tools emulator, adjusting the screen size, but the issue that affected her was not visible.The options were working perfectly.

     When this test was performed on an iPad, it was discovered that the aforementioned problem exists.
 The user was unable to select a preferred category without the system changing it.

     ![ Old category dropdown on addrecipe page and edit page](static/images/readme/test/olddropdown.png " Old category dropdown on addrecipe page and edit page")

     This was escalated to tutor support, who suggested a workaround involving the multiple attribute.
 The user can now select multiple categories by adding the "multiple" attribute to the select element.
-However, for this project, the user is only permitted to select one of the categories listed on the placeholder.
+However, for this project, the user is only permitted to select one of the categories listed as stated on the placeholder.
 This new fix allows users to select a category of their choice and edit it to their liking.

     ![ Old category dropdown on addrecipe page](static/images/readme/test/new-dropdown.png " new category dropdown on addrecipe page and edit page")